andrejlevkovitch/sdl_game/README.md

 For mingw you can download repository:
 [sdl2-mingw](https://github.com/tonymagro/sdl2-mingw).
-All what you have to do after: in file Makefile change variable
+All what you have to do after: in file Makefile change variable like here

 - CROSS_PATH := /usr

-and run it by
+and run it as

 - sudo make cross